AEW Dynamite preview: The card for tonight's TBS show - Pro Wrestling Dot Net

 The following matches are advertised for tonight’s edition of the AEW Dynamite television show.

-Powell’s POV: Dynamite will be live from Nashville, Tennessee at Nashville Municipal Auditorium.
-AEW Rampage will also be taped tonight.
-Join Jake Barnett for our weekly live review of Dynamite as the show airs Wednesdays on TBS at 7CT/8ET.
+Powell’s POV: AEW will hold a tag team casino battle royale on the March 2 Dynamite to determine the other challengers for the tag titles.
+Tonight’s Dynamite will be live from Bridgeport, Connecticut at Webster Bank Arena.
+AEW Rampage will also be taped after Dynamite.
+Jake Barnett has the week off, so join me for our weekly live review of Dynamite as the show airs on TBS at 7CT/8ET.
 My AEW Dynamite same night audio reviews are available each week for Dot Net Members.

-We are looking for reports from anyone attending AEW Dynamite in Nashville.
+We are looking for reports from anyone attending AEW Dynamite in Bridgeport.
 If you are going to this event or another upcoming show and want to help, email me at dotnetjason@gmail.com

 Be the first to comment